harshadrangholiya/bankingApplication/README.md

 - **Transaction**: id, type, amount, description, transactionTime, accountId
 - **CustomerAddress**: id, addressLine1, addressLine2, city, state, postalCode, country, addressType, customerId

+## Generating Javadoc

+Javadoc can be generated for all classes and packages in the project to provide API documentation.

+### Using Command Line

+1. Open a terminal or command prompt.
+2. Navigate to the project root directory.
+3. Run the following command (adjust paths according to your setup):

+javadoc -d docs -sourcepath src/main/java -subpackages com.example.banking

 ## Usage

 - Use **Postman** to test APIs.